MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_07_explore_mcas.md

 #### Demo Part 2: Explore ways in which you can investigate the recorded activities.

-1. From the left navigation panel, under Investigate, select **Activity Log**.
-Here you get you visibility into all the activities from your connected apps.
+1. From the left navigation panel, under **Investigate**, select **Activity Log**.
+Here you get visibility into all the activities from your connected apps.
 Since you already had the Office 365 connector connected you should be able to see some data.
 After you connect Cloud App Security to an app using the App connector, Cloud App Security scans all the activities that happened - the retroactive scan time period differs per app - and then it's updated constantly with new activities.

 1. Select an item to display more detailed information.
 Notice on the top of the page, the option to add a new policy from the search or to export the data for further analysis.
 Select **+New policy from search**.
 Note how you can create a policy based on a template, select a policy severity & category, create filters for the policy, create alerts, and even send the alerts to Power Automate.
 Select **Cancel** to exit of the policy creation window.